-In November 2013, we enrolled the first patient in a proof of concept Phase 2a clinical trial in patients with HAE (which we refer to as "OPuS-1" i.e., Oral ProphylaxiS-1).
+On May 27, 2014, we announced the results of a proof of concept Phase 2a clinical trial in patients with HAE (which we refer to as "OPuS-1" i.e., Oral ProphylaxiS-1).
 This clinical trial evaluated 400 mg of BCX4161 administered three times a day for 28 days in a randomized, placebo-controlled, two-period cross-over design.
 This trial was designed to provide proof of concept for oral kallikrein inhibition as a treatment strategy for HAE.
 Twenty-four HAE patients who have a high frequency of attacks (more than one per week) were enrolled.
-The primary goals for the trial were to estimate the degree efficacy of BCX4161 in reducing the frequency of angioedema attacks, and to evaluate the safety and tolerability of 28 days of BCX4161 treatment.
+The primary goals for the trial were to estimate the degree efficacy of BCX4161 in reducing the frequency of angioedema attacks and to evaluate the safety and tolerability of 28 days of BCX4161 treatment.

-On May 27, 2014, we announced that the OPuS-1 trial met its primary efficacy endpoint, several secondary endpoints and all other objectives established for the trial.
+The OPuS-1 trial met its primary efficacy endpoint, several secondary endpoints and all other objectives established for the clinical trial.
 Each of the twenty-four patients dosed in the study completed the trial.
 The primary efficacy endpoint for the trial was the by-subject difference in mean angioedema attack rate on BCX4161 compared to placebo.
 Treatment with BCX4161 demonstrated a statistically significant mean attack rate reduction of 0.45 attacks per week versus placebo, p< 0.001.
 The mean attack rate per week was 0.82 on BCX4161 treatment, compared to 1.27 on placebo.

-We have completed our planned 13 week animal toxicity studies and are advancing plans for the OPuS-2 clinical trial to evaluate the efficacy and safety of BCX4161 in patients with HAE.
+We have completed our planned 13-week animal toxicity studies and activities are underway to initiate the OPuS-2 clinical trial to evaluate the efficacy and safety of 12 weeks of BCX4161 treatment in patients with HAE.
 In addition to standard clinical trial preparation activities, we are transitioning from a hard gel dosage formulation used in OPuS-1 to a soft gel formulation expected to be used in OPuS-2.
-Currently, we are waiting for feedback from the FDA regarding our proposed OPuS-2 clinical trial protocol.
+We have received and incorporated feedback from the FDA into our proposed OPuS-2 clinical trial protocol, which is a 12-week, three-arm parallel cohort design trial to evaluate the efficacy and safety of two different dose regimens, 300mg and 500mg, compared to placebo.
+In addition, the chronic toxicology program required to support chronic administration of BCX4161 in HAE patients is now underway.